-- 6.1 The entity shall collect and maintain accurate, complete and up-to-date records for the entity and its sites including: - a) an inventory of the pesticides, fertilisers and all hazardous substances used by its sites to a site level, updated annually; - b) which sites use employed workers, updated annually; - i.e. contracted workers who are not members of a site's family/household - c) number of training sessions communicated, updated annually; - d) the number of individuals trained to a site level, updated annually; - e) a record of actions taken by the entity to meet the requirements and any improvement indicators of this Standard, updated monthly; - f) the land used by its sites in the preceding year, updated annually; - g) outcomes of all incidences related to land tenure and resource conflicts and grievances, updated annually; - h) sales made by the entity, including prices and other terms, updated annually; - i) purchases/payments made to sites, including prices and other terms, updated annually; - i) loans made to the entity and/or its sites, updated annually; - k) Any negative and/or unintended impacts of SFA Certification. - These records are in addition to those required by the version of the SFA Chain of Custody Standard against which the entity is certified. - 6.2 The entity may collect and maintain accurate, complete and up-to-date records for the entity and its sites including: - Each item in the following list counts as a separate improvement indicator for the purposes of continual improvement.
+- 6.1 The entity shall collect and maintain accurate, complete and up-to-date records for the entity and its sites including: - a) an inventory of the pesticides, fertilisers and all hazardous substances used by its sites to a site level, updated at least annually; - b) which sites use employed workers, updated at least annually; - i.e. contracted workers who are not members of a site's family/household - c) the number of training sessions communicated, updated at least annually; - d) the number of individuals trained to a site level, updated at least annually; - e) a record of actions taken by the entity to meet the requirements and any improvement indicators of this Standard, updated at least annually; - f) the land used by its sites in the preceding year, updated at least annually; - g) outcomes of all incidents related to land tenure and resource conflicts and grievances, updated at least annually; - h) sales of animal fibre(s) made by the entity, including prices and other terms of a trade, updated at least annually; - i) purchases/payments made to sites, including prices and other terms for the sale of animal fibre(s), updated at least annually; - i) loans made to the entity and/or its sites, updated at least annually; - These records are in addition to those required by the version of the SFA Chain of Custody Standard against which the entity is certified.

-- a) the parentage of each goat to a site level, updated annually; - b) any medical treatments administered in the preceding year to a site level, updated annually; - c) goat mortality rates to a site level, updated annually; - d) goat morbidity rates to a site level, updated annually; - e) the rates at which interventions are needed during birthing to a site level, updated annually; - Interventions include c-sections. - 6.3 The entity shall keep records for a minimum of 10 years. - These records are in addition to those required by the version of the SFA Chain of Custody Standard against which the entity is certified. - All records are confidential and will not be used for commercial purposes.
+- The entity may collect and maintain accurate, complete and up-to-date records for the entity and its sites, including: - Each item in the following list counts as a separate improvement indicator for the purposes of continual improvement. - a) the parentage of each fibre-producing animal to a site level, updated at least annually; - b) any medical treatments administered in the preceding year to a site level, updated at least annually; - c) fibre-producing animal mortality rates to a site level, updated at least annually; - d) fibre-producing animal morbidity rates to a site level, updated at least annually; - e) the rates at which interventions are needed during birthing to a site level, updated at least annually. - The entity does not have to collect duplicate records, so long as they have full access to records collected by others (such as government or local veterinarians). - Interventions include c-sections. - 6.3 The entity shall keep records for a minimum of five years. - These records are in addition to those required by the version of the SFA Chain of Custody Standard against which the entity is certified. - All records are confidential and will not be used for commercial purposes. - This refers to records kept since certification; entities do not need to show 10 years of records before certification. - The entity may evaluate mortality rates across sites and implement measures to reduce mortality at sites showing unusually high rates of mortality. - 6.5 The entity may evaluate the rates in which interventions are needed during birthing across sites and implement measures to reduce interventions at sites showing unusually high rates of interventions. - Interventions include c-sections.